learn-co-curriculum/dom-and-events-advanced-selectors-readme/README.md

 ```

 If we called `document.getElementById('app').querySelectorAll('li')`, we'd get back a NodeList of `<li>pink</li>, <li>yellow</li>, <li>blue</li>, <li>green</li>`.
 Note that the list element with the text "A special production" is not selected.
 Do you see why we selected these elements?
-It's because we first selected the HTML elements that included in our div with the id of `app`.
-So this did not include the second div with an id of `footer`.
-Then we selected the list elements inside of our div with the id app.
+It's because we first selected the HTML elements that included in our `div` with the `id` of `app`.
+So this did not include the second `div` with an `id` of `footer`.
+Then we selected the list elements inside of our `div` with the `id` app.
 Thus we selected the first four list elements.

 ### Selecting Nested Elements

 Now that we saw how we can select multiple elements, let's consider how to select nested elements just with one call to `querySelectorAll`.
 For example consider the following method call: `document.querySelectorAll(ul.bright-colors li)`.
 Now try to guess what that will return.
 Just take a guess, it's more fun.

 Ok, so it returns the list elements with the text of `blue` and `green`.
 Do you see why?
 Let's take our method call piece by piece.
-The call to `document.querySelectorAll(ul.ranked-list li)` means find a `ul` with a class of `ranked-list`, then from that ul find the lis that are nested inside: thus returning a Nodelist of the list elements that have text `blue` and `green`, respectively.
+The call to `document.querySelectorAll('ul.ranked-list li')` means find a `ul` with a class of `ranked-list`, then from that ul find the lis that are nested inside: thus returning a Nodelist of the list elements that have text `blue` and `green`, respectively.

 That's the gist of selecting elements.
 If you would like to read more, check out the following link about on [selectors](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_Started/Selectors).
 They're super important and relatively straightforward to pick up.
 Play around on the MDN page while you're getting the hang of it!
 Then come back when you're ready.